Sea94/EQT/README.md

 ### Bibliography

 - Hannah Rashkin, Eric Michael Smith, Margaret Li and Y-Lan Boureau.
 2019.
 Towards Empathetic Open-domain Conversation  Models:  A  New  Benchmark  and  Dataset.
 In *Proceedings  of  the  57th  Annual  Meeting  of  the Association for Computational Linguistics*, pages 5370–5381, Florence, Italy.
 - Nils Reimers and Iryna Gurevych.
 2019.
-Sentence786 BERT: Sentence embeddings using Siamese BERT787 networks.
+Sentence786 BERT: Sentence embeddings using Siamese BERT networks.
 In *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)*, pages 3982–3992.
 - Yinhan Liu, Myle Ott, Naman Goyal, Jingfei Du, Mandar Joshi, Danqi Chen, Omer Levy, Mike Lewis, Luke Zettlemoyer, and Veselin Stoyanov.
 2019.
 Roberta: A robustly optimized bert pretraining approach. *arXiv preprint arXiv:1907.11692*.